Elhameed/aicommits/README.md

 Congratulations!
 You have successfully uninstalled AI Commit from your machine.

-## Contribution
+## Contribution :raised_hands:
 I welcome contributions from the community!
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.
+If you find a bug 🐛 or have an idea for a new feature 💡, please open an issue or submit a pull request.

-## LICENSE
+## LICENSE :scroll:
 AI Commit is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.

 ## Acknowledgments